Unified Construction Method® for Tiny House Vehicles

 How can I get the Unified Construction Method®?

 Take our online course or come to our workshops to learn everything you need to know about how to build using the Unified Construction Method®.
 You receive the license to use the patented method for FREE.
+The license travels with the trailer.
+If you are not buying a Fred’s Tiny House Trailer, you will not be able to use the UCM®.

 Partner with Fred’s Tiny Houses to use the Unified Construction Method® on our trailers.
 Enjoy free promotion of tiny houses for sale and active referrals from Fred’s Tiny Houses to work with clients in your area.
 Not to mention consumer confidence in your product.